-There is no central way to see the name of an organisation linked to an EORI number but some countries do provide systems that show this information.
+There’s no central way to see the name of an organisation linked to an EORI number but some countries do provide systems that show this information.

 Is an EORI number required for postponed VAT accounting?

-There is no way to apply postponed VAT accounting for imports without completing a customs declaration.
+There’s no way to apply postponed VAT accounting for imports without completing a customs declaration.

 If you import or export from the UK, you need an EORI number.